How to Create Beautiful Block Printing Art — Easy Step-by-Step Guide

 - 12

-Clean your linoleum block, brayer, and tools immediately with soap and water to prevent ink from drying.
+Clean your linoleum block, brayer, and tools immediately with soap and water to prevent ink from drying and becoming difficult to remove.
+This is essential for maintaining your tools.

 Tips & Troubleshooting

-- 5For fabric printing, ensure the fabric is pre-washed and dried.
-Allow prints to dry completely before heat-setting (follow ink manufacturer's instructions).
+- 5For fabric printing, ensure the fabric is pre-washed and dried thoroughly.
+This removes any sizing or finishes that might interfere with ink adhesion.
+Allow prints to dry completely before heat-setting, following the ink manufacturer's instructions carefully for best results.

 Frequently Asked Questions